 Industry pundits and marketers talk a lot about big data in its various forms, discussing how to best approach what is seen as a growing resource.
 Data volumes will continue to grow exponentially as new data sources and systems come online, delivering upon the promise for a deeper understanding of what makes business move forward.
 Because big data remains such a popular buzzword, many view data in only this form, the piles and piles of stored data that data and analytics leaders must dig through in order to learn about their surroundings.
 So the focus remains on data volumes, ignoring what may be an even more crucial matter, data velocity.

 It’s true that data is fast before it’s big.
-The speed at which data moves is another necessary consideration for modern data-driven organizations.
+The speed at which data moves is another necessary consideration for data-driven organizations.
 It seems only natural that business should intertwine big and fast data to achieve an overarching scheme with which to make decisions, both in the moment and historically.
-As data continues to pile up, new sources open as relevant for collection in many verticals, making the practice of keeping up with the expansion burdensome.
+As data continues to pile up, new sources open as relevant for collection in many verticals, making the practice of keeping up with this expansion burdensome.

-Big Data is certainly valuable.
+Big data is certainly valuable.
 No doubt there is an incredible amount of knowledge that can be derived from historical data stores.
-However, in world increasingly being flooded with self-service technology, fast data is what drives real-time decision making.
+However, in a world increasingly being flooded with self-service technology, fast data is what drives real-time decision making.
 When we think about the types of data that users want to analyze on a continual basis, 21st century data sources come to mind.
 While still expanding, these sources are largely made up of data streaming to and from business applications, sensor networks, on social media, and involving financial transactions.
-Modern sources of data are proliferating at a rate beyond which even the most forward-thinking technology can comprehend.
+Modern sources of data are proliferating at a rate beyond which even the most forward-thinking technologies can comprehend.